TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 To deal with this, our Hash Map class need to keep track of two new fields, the `capacity` and the `load factor`.

-- The Capacity is simply the amount of buckets we currently have.
+- The Capacity is the amount of buckets we currently have.
 Keeping track of this will let us know if our map has reached the threshold, the threshold will depend on our factor variable as well.

 - The load factor is a number that we can assign our hash map to at the start.
 It's the factor that will determine when is it a good time to grow our buckets, for example a load factor of `0.75` means our hash map will need to grow its buckets when the capacity reaches 75% full.
 Setting it too low will consume too much memory by having too many empty buckets, while setting it too high will allow our buckets to have collisions before we grow them.
 Usually a good balance of `0.75 to 1` is used.